Local Deployment

 - SSH Server enabled and running.

-If you are developing ACT itself or running the control plane locally without root permissions:
+If you are developing ServOS itself or running the control plane locally without root permissions:

 - Set Data Directory: Use